-This close relative of the cabbage was bred over centuries to develop a flattened meristem.
+This close relative of the cabbage was bred over centuries to develop a flattened "meristem" over a taproot that descends into the soil.
 Sometimes referred to as German turnips, kohlrabis are very rich in vitamin C, and a great source of potassium.
 The flavour is like a very mild cabbage and the texture is crisp and crunchy, a bit like that of a pear.
 Great in salads or eaten raw.
-Follow along with this handy How to Grow Kohlrabi Guide and grow food.
+Continue reading to learn how to grow kohlrabi from seed.

 Brassica oleracea var. gongylodes